IntelligenzaArtificiale/Free-Auto-GPT/README.md

 **Are you bored reading😴?
 Do you want to try our project now⏳?
 Open the notebook on Colab everything is ready!**

 **RUN NOW ON COLAB 😮👉** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/14854fi6oO4lXqR3_mt6tc2Lr2IsA12oq?usp=sharing)
+⚠️ Abusing this tool is at your own risk

 <img width="1383" height="250" alt="image" src="img/GH2.gif">